enactjs/samples/list-redux/README.md

-## List-Redux
+# List-Redux

 A sample Enact application that shows off how to use VirtualList + Redux + LS2Request.
 The app is a very stripped down version of ChannelEdit.
-This is designed to help developers connect the dots for a more complete application.
-Also we want to show off some differences between the newer `Enact` way and the `Enyo` way.
+This is designed to help developers connect the dots for a  complete application.
+Also, we want to show off some differences between the newer `Enact` way and the `Enyo` way.

 ## Installation